Who is a first-time home buyer?

 - California: CalHFA MyHome Assistance Program

-- Florida: Florida Assist and HFA Preferred programs
+- Florida: Florida Assist program

 - Texas: My First Texas Home and Texas Bootstrap Loan Program

-- Illinois: IHDAccess Forgivable and SmartBuy programs
+- Illinois: IHDAccess Forgivable

-To get the most accurate info, visit your state’s Housing Finance Authority website.
 Also, be sure to check out our Cost of Living Calculator to possibly evaluate affordability in your state, or our Home Affordability Calculator to see how much home you can afford.

 PRO TIP